 Published Books

-As part of my professional work (consulting in management, quality, process models, and software engineering), I have published a number of books.
+As part of my professional work (consulting in management, quality, process models, and software engineering), I have published a number of books (co-authored with Rajesh Naik).
+The last four published books are available as Kindle eBooks.

 Aligning Ferret